AaltoSciComp/python-debugging/features.rst

 Garbage collecting
 ------------------

 Python has automatic memory management.
-Unreachable runtime objects may removed from memory.
+Unreachable runtime objects may be removed from memory.
 However, this garbage collection is not guaranteed to happen.

  - You cannot rely on the finalizer __del__() to be executed
- - del only reduces the reference count
+ - ``del`` only reduces the reference count
  - if you are running out of memory

    - Size of an object can be checked with `sys.sizeof()`